fischtank44/DSI_89_Classwork/README.md

 # DSI_Classwork
-This is the repository for DSI information.
+This is the repository for Cohort DSI 89 (Seattle) information.